cnumr/best-practices/chapters/BP_085_en.md

 - Releasing resources: decommissioning the service, its dependencies, tools used by the development team (e.g., Teams channel).
 - Deleting, archiving, or otherwise managing data (including document management and bug tracking systems).
-- Reallocating installations, equipments, and other project resources (including source code).
+- Reallocating installations, equipment, and other project resources (including source code).
 - Valuing skills acquired during the project's lifetime.

 ### Example